colbyford/IPSAE/README.md

-# IPSAE
+# ipSAE
-Scoring function for interprotein interactions in AlphaFold2, AlphaFold3, and Boltz models.
+Scoring function for interprotein interactions in AlphaFold and Boltz models.

 Calculates the **ipSAE** score (https://www.biorxiv.org/content/10.1101/2025.02.10.637595v2) as well as **ipTM**, **pDockQ**, **pDockQ2**, and **LIS** for every chain pair in a predicted structure.